ngansungockim-sys/beauty-retail-sql-powerbi/README.md

 What actionable insights can be derived for category and retention strategy?

 **Dataset & Scope**

-Beauty e-commerce transactional data
+Beauty e-commerce transactional dataset

 Time period: 2016–2018

-Focus on Health & Beauty and Perfumery categories
+Scope limited to Health & Beauty and Perfumery categories

+The dataset represents typical marketplace-style e-commerce data with order-level transactions and limited customer history.

 **Data Model**

-**A star schema was built in SQLite to support scalable analysis:**
+**A star schema was implemented in SQLite to reflect real-world analytics workflows:**

-fact_beauty – order-level sales data
+fact_beauty – order-level sales transactions

 dim_orders – order lifecycle and timestamps

-dim_products_beauty – product and category details
+dim_products_beauty – product and category attributes

 dim_customers – customer identifiers

-Reusable SQL views were created for analytics and BI reporting.
+Reusable SQL views were created to support analytics and Power BI reporting.
 **Methodology**

 **SQL (SQLite)**

-Data modelling and transformation

-KPI and aggregation views

-Business-aligned queries with clear purpose
+Designed fact and dimension tables

+Built analytical views aligned with business KPIs

+Ensured clean joins and avoided duplicate inflation

+Focused on clarity and business relevance over complex SQL

 **Power BI**

-KPI cards (Revenue, Orders, AOV)

-Monthly revenue trend by category

-Category revenue contribution

-Order volume trends

-Interactive slicers for exploration
+Used SQL for transformation and aggregation

+Used Power BI exclusively for visualisation and storytelling

+Built executive-style KPI dashboards

 **Key KPIs**
 **Metric**	              **Value**